kikuchiyo/device_connection_en/certificatebased_authentication.md

 2g.The edge receives the edge certificate, saves them securely in the local repository, for example, the Trusted Platform Module (TPM).

-## Communication phase
+## Communication Phase

 The diagram below illustrates the certificate-basd authentication process:

-### 3. Edge commmunicates with the IoT Hub through certificate-based bi-directional authentication
+### 3. Edge Communicates with the IoT Hub through Certificate-based Bi-directional Authentication
 ![image](media/certificate_service_secure_communication_03.png)

 3a.
 The edge validates the certificate of the IoT Hub.